meta-edu/Projects/README.md

 forks, as well as free for all parties.
 But Metarhia will provide payed support, consulting and adaptation services as a separate custom software development projects.

+## Metanet

+Distributed network for communication and messaging, file transfer and storage, persistent and reliable content and data publishing, version control, social communications, voice and video conferences, discussions, etc. Provides simple and secure fundamentals for Metarhia community and Educational programs.